 On the other hand, if this didn’t solve your problem, go downstairs to your sump pump, if you have one, and see if the outlet that your sump pump is plugged into has been tripped.
 If so, flip the switch on the outlet and see if the display on your thermostat is back on.
 This is a common problem for many homeowners.
 If you don’t have a sump pump, then you’ll still want to see if the outlet that your HVAC equipment is plugged into has been tripped, and just like mentioned above, simply flip the switch to turn it back on.

 Bad batteries may also be a contributing factor when your thermostat is getting no power.
 The controls, in addition to the display on most thermostats, are run by batteries.
 If you haven’t changed them in a while, it probably means they need to be replaced.
 The batteries are usually located on the inside of the thermostat, so you’ll need to start by removing the cover.
 If you need additional information on this, you’ll want to refer to the reference guide.

 Low voltage HVAC equipment

 On the other hand, the display and the controls on some thermostats are not powered by batteries.
 In fact, many thermostats are powered by the 24 volts from the transformer.
-This transformer is located inside your HVAC equipment.
-This is what is referred to power stealing technology.
+This transformer is located inside your HVAC equipment and is what is referred to power stealing technology.
 However, if your HVAC equipment has low voltage, it can cause the screen on your thermostat to go completely blank.

 When you find yourself in this position, again check your fuse box to make sure you didn’t trip a breaker.
 If you find that you did trip a breaker, simply reset it.
 However, if the breaker trips a second time, you might want to contact a professional unless you have experience in this area.